-You can put your computer into sleep mode instead of shutting it down.
-When your computer is asleep, the display turns off and often the computer's fan stops.
-Usually, a light on the outside of your computer case blinks or turns yellow to indicate that the computer is asleep.
+When you click this button, your computer goes to sleep.
+Windows automatically saves your work, the display turns off, and any noise from the computer's fan stops.
+Usually, a light on the outside of your computer case blinks or turns yellow to indicate that the computer is sleeping.
 The whole process takes only a few seconds.

-Because Windows will remember what you were doing, there's no need to close your programs and files before putting your computer into sleep mode.
-But it's always a good idea to save your work before putting the computer into any low-power mode.
+Because Windows saves your work, there's no need to close your programs and files before putting your computer to sleep.
 The next time you turn on your computer (and enter your password, if required), the screen will look exactly as it did when you turned off your computer.

 To wake your computer, press the power button on your computer case.
 Because you don't have to wait for Windows to start, your computer wakes within seconds and you can resume work almost immediately.